blockades/scanner/README.md

  - Have also not considered how to use Spark
  - Have also not considered how to use Kafka (if at all)
  - Have also not considered how to use Angular
+ - Have also not considered how to use ReactJS
  - Have also not considered how to use Scalatra
  - Have also not considered how to use https://gephi.org/ (if at all)